Date: 20 June 2017

 Visit to Gelukkig Gezond! exhibition in the University Museum

 Interested students and researchers can participate in two ways: as an active auditor or as a contributor.
-Contributors are expected to submit a short paper (max 2 pages, by 13 June, may be send to Huizingafirstname.lastname@example.org), which is required for earning 1 ECTS.
+Contributors are expected to submit a short paper (max 2 pages, by 13 June, may be sent to Huizingaemail@example.com), which is required for earning 1 ECTS.
 These papers, together with the proposed literature from the speakers, will be distributed in advance to all participants, both contributors and auditors, and will be starting point for discussion.